-Accounts Receivable and Allowance for Doubtful Accounts - Accounts receivable from program service fees are stated at the amount the Association expects to collect from outstanding balances.
-The Association provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance based on its assessment of the current status of individual accounts and historical experience.
+Accounts Receivable and Allowance for Credit Losses - Accounts receivable from program service fees are stated at the amount the Association expects to collect from outstanding balances.
+The Association provides for probable uncollectible amounts through a charge to earnings and a credit to a valuation allowance for credit losses is based on its assessment of the current status of individual accounts, historical experience, and the existing economic conditions.
 Balances that are still outstanding after the Association has used reasonable collection efforts are written off.
-The allowance for doubtful accounts was \$25,000 as of December 31, 2023.
+The allowance for credit losses was \$25,000 as of December 31, 2024.